sergio8215/Trains-Exercise/README.md

     Town-Town-Town-Town, as many towns as you want, example: A-B-C-D-E

 #### Option 5.
 Number of different routes between two towns
-    Computes the number of different routes between two towns, the format of the input is TownTown, example: AB
+    Computes the number of SIMPLE different routes between two towns, the format of the input is TownTown, example: AB

 #### Option 6.
 Shortest route between two towns